praegnanz-de/videosws/README.md

 #### `hosted` (boolean|string)
 One of the following values:

-- __true__: it's not allowed/possible to host the player by yourself, you have to use the CDN provided
+- __true__: it’s not allowed/possible to host the player by yourself, you have to use the CDN provided
-- __"possible"__: it's allowed to host the player by yourself or use the CDN provided
+- __"possible"__: it’s allowed to host the player by yourself or use the CDN provided
-- __false__: there's no offical CDN, you have to host the player by yourself
+- __false__: there’s no offical CDN, you have to host the player by yourself

 ---------